Economic development incentives

 LOCAL INCENTIVES

-City & County Grants: Local property tax abatements, common with local governments across the US, are banned by statute in North Carolina.
-Instead, cities and counties in the state have the ability to provide cash grants to incentivize job creation and capital investment.
+City & County Grants: Local property tax abatements, common with local governments across the US, are prohibited by statute in North Carolina.
+Instead, cities and counties in the state have the ability to provide cash grants to incentivize job creation and capita investment.
 Typically, these cash grants are based on the incremental local revenue generated by a project and function as cash refunds of local property taxes generated by a project.
-Grant terms and awards can vary widely across the cities and counties based on community policies, development need, and other local priorities.
+Grant terms and awards can vary widely across cities and counties based on community policies, development needs, and other local priorities.

 Tax Credits